papis/papis/doc/source/default-settings.rst

 .. papis-config:: bibtex-unicode

-    Whether or not to allow direct unicode characters in the document fields to be exported into the bibtex text.
+    Whether or not to allow direct unicode characters in the document fields to be exported into the BibTeX text.

 .. papis-config:: bibtex-export-zotero-file